-I love a beautiful suit, but there just aren’t that many occasions when I need to dress quite that formally.
+A beautiful suit is a treat to wear, but maybe there aren’t many occasions when you need to dress quite that formally.
 I spent some time the other day playing with my royal blue skirt suit and found 3 new ways to wear those pieces in a variety of looks.
 Here’s how …

 Pairing the royal jacket with a basic black ponte pencil skirt was a relative no-brainer, and it takes on a fun twist with the addition of a diagonal striped back-and-white knit top.
 Pushing up the sleeves makes the jacket more relaxed.

 Royal jacket over a jade green shell is one of my favorite color mixes — and the rayon knit of the jacket is cool and comfy enough to wear in warm weather with classic white jeans.
-I have a fun summer scarf that links this combo … but I forgot to put it on when I snapped this picture.
+The fun summer scarf links this combo … I oldie I hadn’t worn in years.
+Are you wasting the potential in your scarf drawer?

 What new outfits can YOU make by viewing your suits as separate jackets and bottoms?
 It’s like getting new clothes for free!